rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 ## Introduction

-Imagine we had these user stories for a bank:
+Imagine we had these user stories for a bank account:

 - As a customer I would like to deposit money in my account
 - As a customer I would like to withdraw money from my bank account
 - As a customer I would like to view my balance

+Here's a way we could represent a bank account.
+With an integer for the balance and methods to deposit and withdraw money.

 ```ruby
 $balance = 0